Batan Island: Geography

 Batan is a dumbbell-shaped volcanic island, part of the Luzon Volcanic Arc.
 The northern part of the island is dominated by the 1009 m high active volcano, Mount Iraya, which last erupted in 1454.
 The lower portion of the island is the inactive volcano Mount Matarem, about 405 m tall.
 A hilly narrow neck of land, about 4.5 km long and from 1.9 to 2.5 km wide, separates the two volcanoes of the island.
-Near Mt.
-Matarem, the island is at its widest at about 6.5 km.
+At around the vicinity of Mount Matarem, the island is at its widest at about 6.5 km.

 Sabtang Island, the nearest island to Batan is located about 4.5 km southwest of the southern tip of the island.
 Itbayat, the largest island of the archipelago, is about 32 km northwest of the central part of Batan.